8 Unique Ways | How To Remove Iron on Patches

 - Once the patch is removed, use an adhesive remover like Goo-gone to remove the residue.

 - If you fail with this method, don’t get upset!
-Read more to find some more great ideas of how to remove iron-on patches.
+Read more to find some great ideas on how to remove iron-on patches.

 - How to Remove Iron on Patches with a White Vinegar Soak